In the previous entry, we talked about number systems, representation of numbers, and positional systems.

 1 / 10 = 0 remainder 1

-They are the same operations that you have done for the base change, only instead of ‘10’ you have put BaseN.
+These are the same operations you did for the base change, only that instead of ‘10’ you put BaseN.